-Strong Q1 for industrial sector with two million sqm under construction
+Industrial sector: two million sqm under construction in Q1

 The first quarter of 2019 proved to be a very good one for the industrial sector in Poland - the gross take-up exceeded 800,000 sq m with more than 620,000 sq m being delivered to the market, and approx. two million sqm under construction